-Hitting that sweet spot between speed and value, NBN Standard Plus plans are the most popular option on the market as Australians look to connect to the NBN.
+Hitting that sweet spot between speed and value, NBN 50 (a.k.a NBN Standard) plans have been the most popular option on the market as Australians connected to the NBN.

 As the quality of our video streaming continues to improve and our video game patches grow larger by the day, Australian broadband users are beginning to see the importance of faster internet.
-Those who don’t care for 4K television or online gaming can comfortably settle with an nbn12 or nbn20 plan but if you’re serious about streaming, you are going to need nbn50 (also known as Standard Plus), at the least.
+Those who don’t care for 4K television or online gaming can comfortably settle with a cheaper NBN 12 or NBN 25 plan but if you’re serious about streaming, you are going to need NBN 50, at the least.

 Streaming Netflix in 4K/UHD requires, at a minimum, 25 Mbps.
 For Stan, it’s 15 Mbps.
 Kayo Sports is capped at 1080p HD and only requires a minimum of 7.5 Mbps but one of the app’s most unique features offers HD picture-in-picture streaming, and your broadband will have to be a lot faster than 7.5 Mbps.
 Then there are upload speeds to consider.
 If you plan on kicking off a lucrative career as a Twitch streamer, you will need, at minimum, 4 Mbps upload speeds for 1080p HD broadcasting.

-But these are the bare-minimum requirements for 4K streaming and HD uploads.
+But these are the bare minimum requirements for 4K streaming and HD uploads.
 If you want a truly steady stream, you will want to hover over the minimum speeds.
-Especially when you consider that, according to the ACCC, under 70% of NBN plans actually offer 90% of the speed they promise.
+Especially when you consider that, according to the ACCC, 79% of NBN plans actually offer 90% of the speed they promise.
 So you need some wiggle room if it’s a busy night on the network.